Hamp-tech/Manifest/README.md

 3. Pay via Visa card.
 4. You will receive one locker number and the secret pin.
 5. Open the locker, put your clothes in the bag, close the door.
-6. **Enjoy your time**, in less than 24 hours you will receive a push / message / email telling your new locker and pin.
+6. **Enjoy your time**, in less than 24 hours you will receive a push / message / email telling you the pin and locker that contains your clothes.
 7. Pick up your clothes.